For the love of positivity

 The education sector is facing some difficult times but fundamentally, at the heart of everything, is the students who rely on us to set them on the path towards happiness and a lifelong love of learning.
 At Grove Road Community Primary School, we encourage our teachers to take chances and give them creative freedom in everything they do, to make teaching more flexible and encourage innovation.
 By working together and developing a community of students, teachers and parents who celebrate each other is incredibly refreshing and helps us perform at our best in spite of the difficulties.

 What winning means to us

-The ActivPanel is the first Promethean display we will have at the school and we are already looking forward to using it in lessons.
+The ActivPanel interactive display is the first Promethean display we will have at the school and we are already looking forward to using it in lessons.
 As teachers, being tech savvy is part of our jobs and it is our responsibility to ensure the students are prepared for the modern digital age in which they are growing up.
 The ActivPanel’s ability to connect with other classroom devices and allow us to mirror on the screen will prove invaluable to our feedback system.
 We have removed all paper-based marking and do everything through audio-visual methods, the ActivPanel will transform our feedback loop for the better.
 Also, the students are looking forward to having good quality music, videos and games on the screen!

 Christopher Harrison, Assistant Headteacher at Grove Road Community Primary School.